0x0n0m4d/message_bot/README.md

 - [x] The script needs go through all pages where users exists
 - [x] Create the request that get numbers of users;
 - [x] Save collected numbers in json database
+- [x] Create function to send messages to numbers
 - [ ] Create logic to prevent clients duplicates
-- [x] Create function to send messages to numbers
+- [ ] Check if users in database already received the message
+- [ ] Add template image in template msg